bakkeby/dwm-flexipatch/README.md

    - [selfrestart](https://dwm.suckless.org/patches/selfrestart/)
       - restart dwm without the unnecessary dependency of an external script

+   - sendmon_keepfocus
+      - minor patch that allow clients to keep focus when being sent to another monitor

    - [setborderpx](https://dwm.suckless.org/patches/statuspadding/)
       - this patch allows border pixels to be changed during runtime